EricThiel/sparkbot/README.md

 In order to run, the service needs several pieces of information to be provided:

-* App Server Address
-* App Server Authentication Key to Use
 * Spark Bot Authentication Key to Require in API Calls
 * Spark Bot URL
 * Spark Account Details